Gravitational Waves Emission in Quadratic Gravity: longitudinal modes, angular momentum emission, and positivity of the

 First, we compute the orbital angular momentum density.
 Henceforth, we utilize the short-hand notation: $\partial_{t}\tilde{h}^{\alpha\beta}=\dot{h} ^{\alpha\beta}$ (with the tilde suppressed for economy), $ \partial_{t}\Psi^{\alpha\beta}=\dot{\Psi}^{\alpha\beta}$, $\partial_{t}\Phi= \dot{\Phi}$.
 Substituting Eqs. (\ref{eq:2ndOrderL}) and (\ref{eq:A-rotations} ) into Eqs. (\ref{eq:orbital-h-tilde}), (\ref{eq:orbital-Phi}) and (\ref {eq:orbital-Psi}), results:

 where $\left(CT\right)_{l}$ stands for the crossed terms

 By expliciting the average instructions, it is possible to demonstrate that $ \left\langle \left(CT\right)_{l}\right\rangle $ is zero.
-In fact, integrations by parts in the average of the first term in Eq. (\ref{eq:CT_l} ) lead to surface terms---which can be neglected ---and to the expression:
+In fact, integrations by parts on average of the first term in Eq. (\ref{eq:CT_l} ) lead to surface terms---which can be neglected ---and to the expression:

 as anticipated.

 The computation of the spin density is more evolved and requires the decomposition of the tensor fields $\tilde{h}_{\alpha\beta}$ and $ \Psi_{\alpha\beta}$ into irreducible quantities.
 After this task, one evaluates the functional derivatives in (\ref{eq:spin-h-tilde}) and (\ref {eq:spin-Psi}), thus obtaining: